Market Analysis: What is my Target Market?

-When you have finished answering these questions, summarize your answers into:
+When you have finished answering the research questions, take a second piece of paper and summarize your answers into:

-- A creative, market-informed description of your product, and
+- A creative, market-informed description of your product

 - A concept of how you will make your product meet the needs of your end consumers and channel customers while being competitively priced and profitable.

-Once you’ve thought about your product in this way, summarize your findings into a position statement of 50 words or less that answers two questions:
+When your research is complete, take a third piece of paper and summarize your findings into a position statement of 50 words or less that answers two questions:

 - What business am I in?